mavryk-network/mavryk-protocol/src/kernel_sdk/panic-hook/README.md

-# Tezos Smart Rollup Kernel SDK - panic hook
+# Mavryk Smart Rollup Kernel SDK - panic hook

 The panic hook may be used to capture kernel panics, and write them to the debug log.
 Execution is then aborted, to ensure no further issues could arise.